Kiffhost/exalted-scripture-understanding/Charms/Solar/Resistance/Armed and Ready Discipline.md

 Prerequisite Charms:
   - "[[Whirlwind Armor-Donning Prana]]"
 ---
-On each round of donning armor with the prerequisite, the Lawgiver can attack without a flurry by doing a stunt in which she attacks while putting on a piece of armor.
+On each round of [[Donning & Removing Armor|donning armor]] with the prerequisite, the Lawgiver can attack without a flurry by doing a stunt in which she attacks while putting on a piece of armor.
 If she knows [[Call the Blade]] or [[Summoning the Loyal Steel]], she may use either Charm reflexively for free while [[Armed and Ready Discipline]] is active.

 ### On [[Armed and Ready Discipline]]